haddocking/haddocking.github.io/education/powerfit/index.md

 ## Introduction

-PowerFit is a software application developed to fit atomic resolution structures of biomolecules to cryo-EM density maps.
+PowerFit is a software application developed to fit atomic resolution structures of biomolecules to cryo-electron microscopy (cryo-EM) density maps.
 It is open-source and available for download on [Github][link-powerfit].

 This tutorial will show you how to utilize PowerFit by applying it to an E.coli ribosome case.
 To follow this tutorial, you need, in addition to PowerFit, the